Our Core Team

 • Sarah

 Sarah is our Project Director.
 With extensive experience working with children and young people of all ages since 1994.
-Sarah is experienced in working in a variety of settings such as preschools, senior schools and charities that support children with special needs and emotional needs.
-She gained 6 years experience at the local youth offending team before joining Inclusion Ventures.
-Sarah is a qualified child and adolescent counsellor and yoga teacher.
+Sarah is experienced in working in a broad variety of settings such as preschools, senior schools and charities that support children with Special Educational Needs and complex emotional needs.
+She gained 6 years experience at the local Youth Offending Team as a Mentoring Co-Ordinator and case worker, before joining Inclusion Ventures.
+Sarah is a qualified Child and Adolescent Therapist and Yoga teacher.

 Sarah is the primary fundraiser for Inclusion Ventures